massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 To prepare spells, a Champion must meet all the following conditions:

 - **Communion:** The Champion must perform a daily communion at a fixed time each day.
-This time is chosen at 1st level, and is typically tied to her devotion to her deity or the tenets of her sacred oath—such as sunrise to honor a god of light, noon for a deity of justice, or twilight for a god of transitions—but may be set at the GM’s discretion.
+This time is chosen at 1st level, and is typically tied to her devotion to her deity or the tenets of her sacred code—such as sunrise to honor a god of light, noon for a deity of justice, or twilight for a god of transitions—but may be set at the GM’s discretion.
 Once selected, this time cannot be changed.
 If she misses this appointed time, she must perform communion at the next available opportunity or forfeit spell recovery for the day.

 - **No Recent Casting:** Any spells cast in the last 8 hours count against the number of spells the Champion can prepare.
 For example, casting a 1st-level spell before the ritual reduces that day’s available 1st-level spells by one.

 - **Ritual:** During this communion, the Champion enters a state of focused devotion, reconnecting with her deity’s will.
-She spends 1 hour in prayer, reciting her oath, meditation, or sacred rite—often conducted in a temple, at an altar, or in a setting tied to her deity’s domains.
+She spends 1 hour in prayer, reciting her code, meditation, or sacred rite—often conducted in a temple, at an altar, or in a setting tied to her deity’s domains.
 Through this act of reverence, she prepares her spells and reaffirms her divine purpose.

 - **Preparation Environment:** The Champion’s surroundings must be reasonably quiet and free of distractions to concentrate.
 Inclement weather, injury, or failing saving throws during a ritual can prevent preparation.